 Contact details for Criminology, Social Policy and Social Work Pathway Representatives at each institution can be found here

-Current Criminology, Social Policy and Social Work DTP students
+Current Criminology, Social Policy and Social Work NWSSDTP students

 Deaf parents and safeguarding – cultural-linguistic perspectives on parenting assessment

 This research study focuses on Deaf British Sign Language users and parenting assessments integral to child safeguarding professional processes and practices.
 The overall aim is to examine, from the perspective of both Deaf BSL-using parents and social work professionals in England, the current state of social work practice involving Deaf parents, ranging from initial contact through to family court proceedings.

 Is Domestic Violence Violent Crime?

 Investigating types of violent crime in relation to frequency and severity (injury and harm) to identify the relationship of these and whether the sex of the victim and victim-perpetrator relationship are significant.
 This will answer the question of whether domestic violence should have its own aetiology or whether it should be included in the aetiology of violent crime.